A Not-For-Profit School Society

 Board of Trustees

 The legal, financial and governance responsibilities for the school rest with the Board of Trustees of the Whistler Waldorf School Society.
 It is the Board’s responsibility to make possible, physically and financially, the educational initiatives undertaken by the Faculty of Teachers.
-The Board of Trustees is comprised of 3-8 parents, 1-2 teachers, 1-2 outside community members (without children at the school), the Chair of the Parent Council, the Director of Education (ex officio), and the Director of Administration (ex officio).
+The Board of Trustees is comprised of 3-8 parents, 1-2 teachers, 1-2 outside community members (without children at the school), the Chair of the Parent Council, and possibly, past Administration and Education Directors of Whistler Waldorf School.

-The Whistler Waldorf School trustees bring a wide range of credentials, education and work experience:
+The trustees bring a wide range of credentials, education and work experience: